mahuntington/php-notes/API2.md

 }
 ```

 Note that the `$id` is just going to be an integer that we pass into `People:delete()`.
-Even if we only have one query param, we still need to put it in an array.
+In previous examples, it was an entire `Person` object, but we don't need that here.
+Just the id of the person to be deleted.
+Also, note that even if we only have one query param, we still need to put it in an array.

 ### Hook the controller up with the model